Colombia rescuers search for landslide victims, over 60 dead

 The national disaster unit said in a statement that 64 were killed and at least 40 others had been treated for injuries.
 The homes of more than 500 people were destroyed or damaged.

-Heavy rains caused a landslide into the La Liboriana ravine, blocking it off and causing an overflow which destroyed the neighborhood below, the country's worst landslide since 2005.
+Heavy rains caused a landslide into the La Liboriana ravine, blocking it off and causing an overflow which destroyed the neighbourhood below, the country's worst landslide since 2005.

 "It took my sister and my nephews and we haven't been able to find them," said Blanca Moreno, 50, standing near an improvised morgue set up in the local cemetery for the identification of victims.